BUNNY BUSINESS

 DANGER

 A medium size 3 kg rabbit will need a large tray (SP006, large square Hi-Bac) which sells for $9.89 US plus postage.
 They are well worth the added cost of the exchange rate.
 Unfortunately the largest tray will be too small for large rabbits like New Zealand Whites and Flemish Giants, but if the demand is there, perhaps Bunny Bytes will eventually make trays for these beautiful big bunnies as well.
 Some pet shops sell trays large enough for big bunnies, but because they are designed for cats, some modification is needed.
 You will need to cut a portion out of the front to make the entry lower.
 Rabbits don’t have long elegant legs like cats, so a lower point of entry will encourage use.
-In South Australia try Petstock at Parafield and P & K Pets at Stepney.
-Another option is to search for large rectangular shaped plastic bowls or storage tubs at hardware stores, and just cut to litter tray shape with a high-back.
+Another option is to search for large rectangular plastic storage tubs at hardware stores, and just cut to litter tray shape with a high-back.
 Check the Bunny Bytes website for design.

 Contrary to public perception, rabbits do not make good pets for children, particularly young children, because they naturally want to hold and hug their rabbit, but this is instinctively threatening to the rabbit.
 This however, does not mean that children can't learn to live with rabbits (as opposed to rabbits learning to live with children) but it does mean the child must be taught that the animal is not a cuddly toy and must be treated differently from a cat or dog.
 Always remember that because your rabbit is a prey animal, he will not like being held.
 This does not mean you cannot love and pat your rabbit; on the contrary, most really enjoy affection because it helps them feel secure, but instead of picking your rabbit up, go down to your rabbit's level, on the ground or floor, and make a fuss of him there where he can enjoy the attention without feeling threatened.
 You need to understand that this is an instinctive feeling for the rabbit and has nothing to do with you personally.
 It's part of being a prey animal and having an instinctive need to survive - being held is like being "captured".